Fishbowl counts units; it can't see a Hobart oyster's grade drop after three days in the tank

 Exactly what you get

 Inventory that treats your stock as alive: grade and shelf-life clocks for seafood, mortality tracking for tanks, barrel aging for whisky, and an allocation engine so the same oysters never sell twice across wholesale, cellar door, and export.
 When a Spirit of Tasmania sailing slips, it flags exactly what's at risk.
-It feeds a custom ERP (Enterprise Resource Planning) for the full operational picture, shares stock with your Shopify store and POS (Point of Sale) so they never oversell, and reports condition and turnover into a business intelligence dashboard.
+It feeds a custom ERP (Enterprise Resource Planning) for the full operational picture, shares stock with your Shopify store and POS (Point of Sale) so they never oversell, and reports condition and turnover into a business intelligence (BI) dashboard.

 How to choose a developer in Hobart